 The Occupational Employment Statistics (OES) program produces employment and wage estimates annually for over 800 occupations.
 These estimates are available for the nation as a whole, for individual States, and for metropolitan and nonmetropolitan areas; national occupational estimates for specific industries are also available.

-- The May 2015 Occupational Employment Statistics data were released on March 30th, 2016 and are available at www.bls.gov/oes/tables.htm.
-The May 2015 area level estimates are the first OES estimates to use the 2010 metropolitan statistical area definitions.
+The May 2016 Occupational Employment Statistics data were released on March 31st, 2017 and are available at www.bls.gov/oes/tables.htm.

 Over 4,800 unique maps are available showing employment, wages, and location quotients for 800 occupations by state or area.
 Employment maps show employment levels for the occupation in each state or area.
 Wage maps show mean wages for the occupation in each area.
 Location quotients are a measure of the relative importance of an occupation in an area, and maps show the share of an occupation's employment in an area relative to the U.S. average.
 Get started by clicking on the chart to the right.
 From the drop down menus, select an occupational group and occupation, and then select the indicator to map.